 7 Administered the PIRLS 4th-grade assessment to 6th-grade students in 2011.

-8 Republic of South Africa (RSA) tested 5th-grade students receiving instruction in English (ENG) or Afrikaans (AFR).
+9 Republic of South Africa (RSA) tested 5th-grade students receiving instruction in English (ENG) or Afrikaans (AFR) in 2011, and English, Afrikaans, or Zulu in 2016.

 NOTE: OECD member countries are bolded.
 Subnational education systems are italicized.